squidfunk/mkdocs-material/docs/setup/setting-up-a-blog.md

 #### Pagination

-The following configurations options are available for index pagination:
+The following configuration options are available for index pagination:

 [`pagination`](#+blog.pagination){ #+blog.pagination }